earthboundkid/flowmatic/README.md

 ### Execute homogenous tasks
-`workgroup.DoAll` is useful if you need to execute the same task on slice of items using a worker pool:
+`workgroup.DoEach` is useful if you need to execute the same task on each item in a slice using a worker pool:

 <table>
 <tr>